Book Summaries on Technical Analysis

 Book Summary: First published in 1923, “Reminiscences of a Stock Operator” is still one of the most recommended books on trading.
 An all time classic.
 “Reminiscences of a Stock Operator” was the most recommended by all of the traders interviewed by Jack Schwager author of Market Wizards.
 The basic system used in this book is buy strength and sell weakness.

 Liked: As this book was originally written over 80 years ago, I find the statements regarding peoples emotions and behavior are so obvious that the market will continue to do what it does no mater what technology does.
-This is simply because people make up the market and the basics of human emotions do not change.
-The book describes how stocks are distributed to the unknowing on the way down and that a stock should only be bought if it is behaving like it should.
-Many of the one-liners you see today, such as “It never was my thinking that made the big money for me.
-It always was my sitting” were first published here.
+This is simply because people make up the market and the basics of human emotions have not changed.
+The book describes how stocks are distributed to the unknowing on the way down and that a stock should only be bought when it is behaving like it should.
+Many of the one-liners you see today, such as "It never was my thinking that made the big money for me.
+It always was my sitting" were first published here.

 Disliked: The English in this book is a little hard to grasp in a few spots but that is likely due to the fact that it was written over 80 years ago.
 A few graphical interpretations of the systems used would have been useful.